pantheon-systems/documentation/source/content/assuming-write-access.md

 ### Uncode Theme

-As discussed in [Modules and Plugins with Known Issues](/docs/modules-plugins-known-issues/), [Uncode theme](https://undsgn.com/uncode/) assumes write access its css files to the code base.
+As discussed in [Modules and Plugins with Known Issues](/docs/modules-plugins-known-issues/), [Uncode theme](https://undsgn.com/uncode/) assumes write access to its CSS files and the code base.

-1. Manually move over the target folders:
+1. Manually move the target folders:

   `wp-content\themes\uncode\core\assets\css`